Cerebrum internal capsule

 Temporal lobe:

-Boundary of Temporal Lobe:
+The boundary of the Temporal Lobe:

 • Superiorly- Posterior ramus of the lateral sulcus